Dashstrom/raspinel/README.md

 # Raspinel

-Connection package to a raspberry or any other machine using ssh, it allows communication to simplify the deployment scripts and monitoring.
+Connection package to a raspberry or any other machine using ssh, it simplifies the deployment scripts and monitoring.

 ⚠️ Warning : no security guarantee, please do not use this package for access to sensitive data.